-I’ve recently started a new course about Data Science offered to my company and created by different authors on Pluralsight.
+I’ve recently started a new course about Data Science on Pluralsight.
 The course consists of 23 modules which range from basics of data driven business to data science, AI and ML fundamentals, data visualizations, communications, and statistics foundations.

 Today I’ve finished one of the modules, created by Matthew Renze and entitled “Data Science: The Big Picture”.
 Matthew explains in a very clear way the differences between Data Analytics, Internet of Things, Big Data and Machine Learning, and also analyzes how these four trends work together.